chaigner/UP_body/README.md

 ##### Routines called by the test scripts:
-    cmap.mat            256x3 double matrix with the used colormap of the manuscript designTailored.m    script to compute tailored kT-point pulses designUP.m          script to compute universal kT-point pulses evalAllDatasets.m   script to evaluates default shim setting, tailored pulses and universal pulses getHeartCenter.m    function to get the heart position of each B1+ dataset loadB1R.m           script to load the B1+ maps and prepare the cell structures preparekTpoints.m   script to generate the RF and 3D gradient vectors for the measurement and perform a quality check kTrandphases.mat    200x8 double matrix with randomized phase initials
+    cmap.mat            256x3 double matrix with the used colormap of the manuscript designTailored.m    function to compute tailored kT-point pulses designUP.m          function to compute universal kT-point pulses evalAllDatasets.m   function to evaluates default shim setting, tailored pulses and universal pulses getHeartCenter.m    function to get the heart position of each B1+ dataset loadB1R.m           function to load the B1+ maps and prepare the cell structures preparekTpoints.m   function to generate the RF and 3D gradient vectors for the measurement and perform a quality check kTrandphases.mat    200x8 double matrix with randomized phase initials

 ##### External data files used by the test scripts: